Home > Health Library > Sleep Disorders (PDQ®): Supportive care - Health Professional Information [NCI]

 These pharmacokinetic principles are important for the matching of agents to the type of sleep disturbance (e.g., problems falling asleep versus problems staying asleep).
 There are also safety issues to be considered, such as potentials for tolerance, abuse, dependence, withdrawal (including risk of rebound insomnia), and drug-drug and drug-disease interactions.
 Medications for sleep-wake cycle disturbances should be used short-term and/or as needed.

-The Z-drugs are preferred for use in patients with cancer, when only hypnotic effects are desired, and should be taken just before bedtime (or even in bed) because they enter the brain very quickly; some of these agents (e.g., zaleplon) have a short elimination half-life.
+These agents may be preferred for use in patients with cancer, when only hypnotic effects are desired, and should be taken just before bedtime (or even in bed) because they enter the brain very quickly; some of these agents (e.g., zaleplon) have a short elimination half-life.
 Because of their longer-lasting effects, zolpidem extended-release and eszopiclone are preferred in the treatment of difficulties in staying asleep.
-However, these agents carry a higher risk of residual morning sedation and cognitive/motor impairments than do agents with shorter elimination half-lives (e.g., zaleplon and zolpidem).
+However, these agents carry a higher risk of residual morning sedation and cognitive/motor impairments than do agents with shorter elimination half-lives (e.g., zaleplon and immediate-release zolpidem).

 Generally, benzodiazepines with longer half-lives (e.g., clonazepam) are associated with a higher risk of residual morning sedation and cognitive/motor impairments.
 Agents with shorter elimination half-lives (e.g., lorazepam) are generally preferred for short-term anxiolytic effects and difficulties falling asleep and in elderly patients.
 Agents with longer half-lives (e.g., clonazepam) are preferred for the treatment of persistent anxiety and difficulties falling and staying asleep.
 All benzodiazepines are associated with risk of respiratory depression and should be used with caution in patients with preexisting respiratory disorders.

-Ramelteon, the only agent in this class, works by binding to the melatonin receptors.
-This agent is useful only for the treatment of difficulties falling asleep and does not have any other effects such as anxiolytic or myorelaxant effects.
-Ramelteon does not treat difficulties staying asleep but also carries much less risk of cognitive/motor impairments and dependence issues.[26,27]
+Ramelteon and tasimelteon work by binding to the melatonin receptor types MT1 and MT2.
+Ramelteon is useful only for the treatment of difficulties falling asleep and does not have any other effects, such as anxiolytic or myorelaxant effects, while tasimelteon is indicated for use in circadian sleep disorder.
+These agents do not treat difficulties staying asleep but also carry much less risk of cognitive/motor impairments and dependence issues.[27,28]

-Diphenhydramine and hydroxyzine work by decreasing arousal by blockading histamine receptors.
+Diphenhydramine and hydroxyzine decrease arousal by blockading histamine receptors.
 Antihistamines are sold over the counter and are useful for treating difficulties in falling asleep only.
-There is limited evidence for the use of antihistamines to treat insomnia; these agents are used when traditional hypnotics or benzodiazepines are less suitable because of the risk of cross-dependence or other issues such as vulnerability of a patient to addictions.
+There is limited evidence for the use of antihistamines to treat insomnia; these agents are used when traditional hypnotics or benzodiazepines are less suitable because of the risk of cross-dependence or other issues, such as vulnerability of a patient to addictions.
 The anticholinergic properties of antihistamines may also be beneficial in the treatment of nausea and vomiting.
-The sedative and anticholinergic properties of these agents increase the risk of delirium, especially in older patients.[26,27]
+The sedative and anticholinergic properties of these agents increase the risk of delirium, especially in older patients.[27,28]

 Antipsychotics such as quetiapine have sedating effects caused mainly by the blockade of histamine receptors.
 However, these agents should be considered as a last resort and as a short-term treatment because of their serious side-effect profile.
 The use of antipsychotics has been associated with weight gain, metabolic syndrome, diabetes, cardiovascular risks, and the risk of extrapyramidal side effects, including tardive dyskinesia.
 Antipsychotics can be considered for treatment-refractory insomnia, especially with comorbid anxiety symptomatology.